run-z/project-config/doc/build-z.md

 `build-z` script utilizes [Rollup].

 Add `rollup.config.js` [Rollup configuration] file at project root to customize the build.
-Options added to this file will extend configuration created by `build-z`.
+Options added to this file extend configuration created by `build-z` automatically.

 Such configuration, however, can not be passed to `rollup` directly (e.g. with command like `rollup -c`).
 In order to make it possible, the configuration file may look like this: